thewatermethod/dont-dream/content/moves-everyone-has.md

 _When you make an honest connection with a member of the community, name a detail about this bond.
 Roll + AFFECT._

-- On a 10+, you form a bond.
-Mark one quality point with your new bond.
+- On a 10+, you form or nurture a bond.
+Mark one quality point with the bond.
-- On a 7-9, you form a bond.
+- On a 7-9, you form or nurture a bond.
 Mark one quality point.
 Choose one: you make your new bond uneasy, or they make you uneasy.
 - On a 12+, you may mark two quality points.

 ## Harm’s Way